alexkahan/sportrefpy/README.md

 # WORK IN PROGRESS

-# Sports Stats
+# SPORTREFPY
-Sports stats is package that pulls data from the [Sports-Reference](https://www.sports-reference.com/) family of sites.
+Sportrefpy is package that pulls data from the [Sports-Reference](https://www.sports-reference.com/) family of sites.
 Currently, only NBA is working but NHL, NFL, MLB, and College Basketball and Football will be supported as soon as possible.

 # Installation
 ```bash